platformio/platformio-docs/en/stable/_sources/scripting/examples/custom_program_name.rst.txt

 Custom firmware/program name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes is useful to have a different firmware/program name in
+Sometimes it is useful to have a different firmware/program name in
 :ref:`projectconf_pio_build_dir`.
 The following example uses
 :ref:`scripting_example_custom_project_conf_options` and adds
 a project version suffix to the firmware name.